vapor/console-kit/README.md

 ### Installation

-Use the SPM string to easily include the dependendency in your `Package.swift` file
+Use the Github repository URL to add the dependency to your `Package.swift` manifest:

 ```swift
 .package(url: "https://github.com/vapor/console-kit.git", from: "5.0.0")